There is a Tavern in the Town

+History

 The song was revived in 1933 as part of the stage play The Drunkard, which caught on in Hollywood and resulted in new recordings and renditions.
 The most popular version was performed by Rudy Vallée as "The Drunkard Song", slightly changing the chorus.
 While recording the last verses of the song, Vallée started to laugh uncontrollably when someone in the band made a rude "raspberry" noise.
 He and his band recorded the song again without laughing.
 Edward (Ted) Wallerstein, president of Okeh Records, sent Vallee a test pressing of the "laughing" take, accompanied by a note: "What do you say we let the public have this one?
 The 'slip-up' makes the record much funnier."
 Vallee agreed, and Okeh pressed a "plain white label" version of "The Drunkard Song" with facsimiles of Wallerstein's and Vallee's handwriting across the label.
 Radio stations and record shops, especially in college towns, snapped it up and it became an underground hit.

 Vallee also performed the song in the film Sweet Music (1935).
 The song was performed by Anne Shirley and Ray Mayer in the movie M'Liss (1936).

 Fifteen different publishers presumed the song to be in the public domain, but only M. M. Cole of Chicago bothered to check.
 He ascertained that William H. Hills had composed the song in May 1883 and renewed the copyright in March 1911.
-A joint arrangement between the composer's widow, publisher Cole, and publisher Louis Bernstein resulted in the song being reprinted under a new, official title, There Is a Tavern in the Town.
+A joint arrangement between the composer's widow, publisher Cole, and publisher Louis Bernstein of Shapiro, Bernstein & Co. resulted in the song being reprinted under a new, official title, There Is a Tavern in the Town.